scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 packages like pybind11 and cibuildwheel that we recommend and share maintainers with.

-Histogramming was designed to be a collection of specialized packages (see Fig. :ref:`fig-histogram`); boost-histogram for manipulation and filling, Hist for a user-friendly interface and simple plotting tools, histoprint for displaying histograms, and the existing mplhep and uproot packages also needed to be able to work with histograms.
+Histogramming was designed to be a collection of specialized packages (see Fig.
+:ref:`fig-histogram`) with carefully defined interoperability; boost-histogram for manipulation and filling, Hist for a user-friendly interface and simple plotting tools, histoprint for displaying histograms, and the existing mplhep and uproot packages also needed to be able to work with histograms.
 This ecosystem was built and is held together with UHI, which is a formal specification agreed upon by several developers of different libraries, backed by a statically typed Protocol, for a PlottableHistogram object.
 Producers of histograms, like boost-histogram/hist and uproot provide objects that follow this specification, and users of histograms, such as mplhep and histoprint take any object that follows this specification.
 The UHI library is not required at runtime, though it does also provide a few simple utilities to help a library also accept ROOT histograms, which do not (currently) follow the Protocol, so several libraries have decided to include it at runtime too.
 By using a static type checker like MyPy to statically enforce a Protocol, libraries that can communicate without depending on each other or on a shared runtime dependency and class inheritance.
-We expect Protocols to continue to be used in more places in the ecosystem.
+This has been a great success story for Scikit-HEP, and We expect Protocols to continue to be used in more places in the ecosystem.

-The design for scikit-hep as a toolset is of many parts that all work well together.
+The design for Scikit-HEP as a toolset is of many parts that all work well together.
 One example of a package pulling together many components is uproot-browser, a tool that combines uproot, Hist, and Python libraries like textual and plotext to provide a terminal browser for ROOT files.